-= Areas shaded in red indicate where there is high risk weight loss which could be having a negative influence on the cow.
+= Areas within the blue outline indicate where there is high-risk weight loss, which could be having a negative influence on the cow.

 At peak milk yields of up to 40 litres/day, and providing their diets are sufficiently concentrated, palatable and available, most cows can consume sufficient feed to support their production without drawing too heavily on their body fat reserves.